vernemq/vmq-operator/README.md

 The Deployment manifest is generated at `deploy/operator.yaml`.
 Be sure to update the deployment image as shown above since the default is just a placeholder.

-Setup RBAC and deploy the memcached-operator:
+Setup RBAC and deploy the vmq-operator:

 ```sh
 $ kubectl create -f deploy/service_account.yaml